Kings Cliff

 Things to do

-We welcome horses and riders alike at Kings Cliff, where you can explore the woodland on the network of forest roads which wind their way through a diverse and beautiful range of habitats.
-There is a bridleway running from the east to the west of the forest.
+Horse riders are welcome to explore Kings Cliff, where tracks wind their way through a diverse and beautiful range of habitats.
+There is also a bridleway running from the east to the west of the forest.
 We recommend OS Explorer 128 for public rights of way and forest roads.

 You do not need a permit to ride in Kings Cliff.
 Horse riding is informal, there is no marked route.
 Please stick to surfaced tracks.